imper0502/eagle/keymaps/qwerty_ko/readme.md

-# The qwerty keymap with key overriding for seraph
+# The qwerty keymap with key overriding for eagle